matthiasprobst/h5RDMtoolbox/docs/userguide/ld/index.rst

 document fallback, so terms such as SSNO classes and QUDT units can be loaded directly from their Turtle definitions.
 Browser requests that cannot be resolved locally return a small fallback page that opens the original IRI in a new tab;
 machine-readable RDF requests still return ``404`` when no triples are found.
+The server keeps one shared graph for all served files and loaded enrichment graphs, so SPARQL queries can run across the whole local view quickly.
+Entity resolution still returns the first matching local HDF5 subject when the same IRI appears in multiple served files.
 Use ``--local-iri-pattern`` only when graph nodes should show local resolver links for selected external IRI patterns, for example Zenodo DOI IRIs.
 If a fragment identifier (``#...``) is passed in a URL, encode it as ``%23`` because browsers